brshallo/pwiser/README.md

 for a few cataloged tweets on these approaches.)

-The novelty of `pwiser::pairwise()` is its integration in both mutating and summarising verbs in `dplyr`.
+The novelty of `pwiser::pairwise()` is its integration in both mutating and summarising verbs in `{dplyr}`.

 ## Computation Speed

 *For problems with lots of data you should use more efficient approaches.*

-Matrix operations (as opposed to using dataframes) are much more computationally efficient for problems involving combinations (which can get big very quickly).
+Matrix operations (compared to dataframes) are much more computationally efficient for problems involving combinations (which can get big very quickly).
 We’ve done nothing to optimize the computation of functions run through pwiser.

-For example, when calculating pearson correlations, `pairwise()` calculates the correlation *separately* for each pair, whereas `stats::cor()` (or `corrr::correlate()` which I believe calls `cor()` under the hood) uses R’s matrix operations to calculate all correlations simultaneously.
+For example, when calculating pearson correlations, `pairwise()` calculates the correlation *separately* for each pair, whereas `stats::cor()` (or `corrr::correlate()` which calls `cor()` under the hood) uses R’s matrix operations to calculate all correlations simultaneously.

 ``` r